 11935 Sheldon Rd.

-Omelet, carving, and Bananas Foster cooking stations.
-Buffet includes crab legs, sushi, and raw bar.
-Saturday, enjoy bottomless mimosas and Sangria.
-Sunday features bottomless Mimosas and Bloody Marys.
-Live music.
+Omelet, carving, and bananas Foster cooking stations.
+Buffet includes crab legs, sushi and raw bar.
+On Saturdays and Sundays, enjoy bottomless mimosas, Bloody Marys, margaritas and sangria.
+Live music completes the experience.

 901 W. Platt St.